Azgaar/Fantasy-Map-Generator/README.md

 Azgaar's _Fantasy Map Generator_.
 Based on [D3](https://d3js.org) Voronoi diagram rendered in svg.

 Project goal is a procedurally generated map for my *Medieval Dynasty* simulator.
 Map should be interactive, scalable, fast and plausible.
-There should be enought space to place at least 500 burgs within 7 countries.
+There should be enough space to place at least 500 burgs within 7 countries.
 The imagined land area is about 1 million km<sup>2</sup>.

 [![alt tag](https://i0.wp.com/azgaar.files.wordpress.com/2017/03/80k-part.png)](https://azgaar.wordpress.com)